Quandela/Perceval/docs/source/circuits.rst

 .. warning::

-  Ports are using `0-based numbering <https://en.wikipedia.org/wiki/Zero-based_numbering>`_ - so port 0 is
+  Modes are using `0-based numbering <https://en.wikipedia.org/wiki/Zero-based_numbering>`_ - so mode 0 is
-  corresponding to the first line, ... port :math:`(m-1)` is corresponding to the :math:`m`-th line.
+  corresponding to the first line, ... mode :math:`(m-1)` is corresponding to the :math:`m`-th line.

 Circuit library